JanssenProject/jans/docs/script-catalog/introspection/interception-scripts-debug.md

 # Script Debugging
 ## Setup

 For development the kubernetes setup must be local and accessible to the debug server address.
-The following steps will walk you trough a setup using Minikube with docker driver, and [ksync](https://ksync.github.io/ksync/) for syncing the files between local, and the container.
+The following steps will walk you through a setup using Minikube with docker driver, and [ksync](https://ksync.github.io/ksync/) for syncing the files between local, and the container.
 The following instructions assume a fresh ubuntu 20.04, however the setup can be done on a different operating systems such as macOS or Windows.

 ### System Requirements